About Faculty in Residence

 - Participating in field trips

 - Being supported by a strong program staff

 - Making connections with colleagues, libraries, and research projects in the host country

-BOSP Faculty-in-Residence are recruited from Stanford Academic Council faculty from all schools and departments.
-An appointment typically lasts one quarter, and faculty offer one class plus independent study topics during a term abroad.
+BOSP Faculty in Residence are recruited from Stanford Academic Council faculty from all schools and departments.
+An appointment typically lasts one quarter, and faculty offer one class during a term abroad.

 Applications for Faculty in Residence appointment are accepted from any current Stanford faculty member who belongs to the Academic Council.
 The home department continues to pay the faculty salary during the overseas appointment.
 Non-tenure track Stanford faculty can be considered occasionally, as can emeriti.
 Please inquire about your specific circumstances.

 Where and When Can You Go (Academic Year 2022-23)?

 Due to BOSP program suspensions caused by the COVID-19 pandemic, a significant number of previously selected Faculty in Residence were displaced to future quarters.
 As a result, BOSP has a limited number of Faculty in Residence appointments available during the 2022-23 academic year.
 Thank you for your understanding during this unprecedented time.